The song of the week is 'Blue Ridge Cabin Home' in the key of Bb.

 Blue Ridge Cabin Home was originally recorded by Flatt & Scruggs, but in many Bluegrass circles, the Bluegrass Album Band (Tony Rice - guitar, vocals; J.D.
 Crowe - banjo, vocals; Doyle Lawson - mandolin, vocals; Bobby Hicks - fiddle; Todd Phillips - bass) version of Blue Ridge Cabin Home, released in 1981, has replaced the Flatt & Scruggs version as the primary point of reference for the song.

 Blue Ridge Cabin Home - The Bluegrass Album Band - key of Bb

-For the phase that the intermediate jam is entering into, I think it is time for us to focus more on observing and copying the nuances found on high quality standard bluegrass recordings of the songs we are most familiar with playing at the jam.
+For the phase that the Wednesday evening jam has just recently entered into (low intermediate), it is time for there to be more focus on observing and attempting to copy the nuances found on high quality standard bluegrass recordings of the songs that the jam group is already quite familiar with playing together.

 Listen to the recording a few times, listening first for the tempo, feel/groove, and overall rhythmic pulse of the song.
 Pay attention to where each of the instruments and the vocals are sitting in the mix (i.e., relative loudness) at various times within the song, and where they sit relative to the beat.
 Also notice the tone of the instruments and vocals.

 Play along with the recording (without slowing it down).
 Crank it up good and loud, so you can clearly hear it above your playing, without having to restrain yourself from digging in to your instrument.
 Sing along with it also, being careful to copy the phrasing of the lyrics as closely as possible.
 Make sure to allow your playing to be influenced by the recording as you play along with it.
 Here I have in mind not so much your choices of notes, but the manner and energy with which you play your notes.